NidhiRai1/DBMSNotes/README.md

 null value (eg no middle value NA )

 //degree of relations
-unery (one entity)
-binary (2 entity participate ) coustomer bororw loan terchery
+unery (one entity participate) eg - employ manges employ binary (2 entity participate ) eg - coustomer bororw loan terchery (3 entities participate) employee works on job

 //relationa; constrane
 *mapping cardinality - ek entity ke kitne no. of enrirty dusre no. of entity set se connected h
 1. one to one (entity set a ka ek entity entity set B ke ek entity se connected hoga ) eg citizen has adhar cade.
 2. one to many - a ki entity b ke many entity se connected . eg citizen has car
-3. many to one
+3. many to one - cpurse taken by prof.
 4. many to many eg coustomer and product

 *participation constrane(minimum cardinelity)